-For 2018/19 the Health Board processed a total of 9 Subject Access Requests (SAR) for staff.
+For 2018/19 the Health Board processed a total of 9 Subject Access Requests for staff.
 Staff SAR requests are managed through the Workforce and OD Directorate by a nominated individual who at times has support from other workforce staff.
 As in previous years the breadth of information sought, particularly from email systems, is our greatest challenge.
+The resource allocated to this work is unfunded and we are looking at making the resource allocation to SAR support permanent for this reason.
 A revised Staff SAR Policy is being developed and is aimed to be in place by the end of 2019.